 Este mes tengo mucho trabajo.I have/am having a lot of work this month.

 Here, the speaker could be referring to the current month which they are still in, or they could be referring to this "coming" month.
 Remember that one use of El Presente is to refer to future events.
-See Using El Presente in order to refer to a future action (only future time indications)
+See Using the present tense in Spanish in order to refer to a future action (only future time indications)

 Ese día estaba muy enferma y no vine a trabajar.I was very sick that day and I didn't come to work.